ansible-collections/netapp.ontap/README.md

 ## 21.3.1

 ### Bug fixes
-  - na_ontap_snapmirror: check for consistency_group_volumes always fails on 9.7.
+  - na_ontap_snapmirror: check for consistency_group_volumes always fails on 9.7, and cluster or ipspace when using endpoints with ZAPI.

 ## 21.3.0